Multiple SCLEROSIS Awareness

 - First, white blood cells (WBCs) must mistakenly label the myelin sheath as a “foreign invader.”
 Since MS typically doesn’t develop until age 20 or older, one theory points to these rogue WBCs being activated by a viral infection.

-- Second, a breach in the blood-brain barrier (BBB), the protective network of blood vessels preventing potentially harmful substances from entering the brain.
+- Second, a breach in the blood-brain barrier (BBB), the protective network of blood vessels that prevents potentially harmful substances from entering the brain.
 Exactly what elicits this compromise is not fully understood, but generalized inflammation—possibly triggered by a viral infection—is thought to play a role, in part because certain anti-inflammatory medications (see below) appear to lessen the permeability

 - Hormones may be involved—MS is more common in women than men by a three to one ratio.